Products

 (2) Annealing

-Annealing is a heat treatment applied to soften steel, to adjust crystalline structure, to relieve internal stress, and to modify for cold-working and cutting performance.
-There are several types of annealing in accordance with the application, such as Full Annealing, Softening, Stress Relieving, Straightening Annealing and Intermediate Annealing.
+Annealing is a heat treatment applied to soften steel, adjust the crystalline structure, relieve internal stress, and modify it for cold-working and cutting performance.
+There are several types of annealing in accordance with the application, such as Full Annealing, Softening, Stress Relieving, Straightening Annealing, and Intermediate Annealing.

-Annealing to relieve internal stress without changing the structure.
+Annealing relieves internal stress without changing the structure.

 (3) Quenching